legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 ### 8. Create a random number

-To create get a random number we can use the `Math.random()` feature.
+To create get a random number we can use the `Math.random()` function.
 It returns a decimal value between 0 and 1.

 ```javascript
 console.log(Math.random());